Jurisdictional Disputes Pit Unions Against Each Other

 Q: Can a union strike over a jurisdictional dispute?

 A: No. Section 8(b)(4)(D) of the National Labor Relations Act prohibits strikes, picketing, boycotts, threats, and coercion where the object is “forcing or requiring any employer to assign particular work to employees in a particular labor organization or in a particular trade, craft, or class rather than to employees in another labor organization or in another trade, craft, or class….”

 Q: How can companies and unions avoid jurisdictional disputes?

 A: Many collective bargaining agreements contain clauses detailing how to resolve perceived jurisdictional disputes; this is especially prevalent in the construction industry.
 When collective bargaining agreements do not contain such clauses, unions generally turn to the employer first to resolve the conflict.
-If the suggested resolution is not satisfactory to all parties, then the National Labor Relations Board (NLRB) will determine which group of employees should perform those job functions.
+If the suggested resolution is not satisfactory to all parties, then an affected party can petition the National Labor Relations Board (NLRB) to determine which group of employees should perform those job functions.

 Q: What does the NLRB consider when resolving jurisdictional disputes?